awesome-astra/docs/docs/pages/astra/astra-cli.md

 ### 1. Setup

-Before issuing commands to initialize the configuration file `~/.astrarc`.
-To to so run the following command.
+Before issuing commands, you need to initialize the configuration file `~/.astrarc`.
+To do so, run the command below.
 You will be asked to provide your token (AstraCS:...).
 It will be saved and reused for your commands in the future.

 ```
 astra setup